GSA/legacy-fedramp-website/_oldposts/2016-08-29-capabilities-validate-tips-on-a-fedramp-readiness-assessment.md

 The boundary is the hardest part of defining any system.
 Due to this, the RAR requires that 3PAOs complete a discovery scan of a system as well as analyze all border devices for network traffic and configurations.
 This is to ensure that a boundary is _accurate_.
 In addition to this 3PAOs have to ensure the boundary is not only accurate, but makes sense as well.

-“Documentation mustn&#8217;t be complete, but at least started.”
+“Documentation mustn't be complete, but at least started.”

 CSPs do not have to have 100% completed documentation in order to be deemed FedRAMP Ready.
 However, any mature organization does have to have procedures and policies documented, they must have at least a good start on documenting their FedRAMP implementations.
 This demonstrates a maturity needed to be able to get through FedRAMP.